ethereum/EIPs/EIPS/eip-vnft.md

 ### Metadata generation

-Since VNFT is designed for representing underlying assets, rather than artifacts for gaming or arts, the implementation SHOULD give out the metadata directly from contract code, rather than give a URL of a server for returning metadata.
+Since VNFT is designed for representing underlying assets, rather than artifacts for gaming or arts, the implementation should give out the metadata directly from contract code, rather than give a URL of a server for returning metadata.

 ### Design decision: Keep unsafe transfer

-There are mainly two reasons we keep unsafe transfer interfaces:
+There are mainly two reasons we keep the unsafe transfer interfaces:

 1. Since VNFT is ERC721 compatible, we must keep compatibility for all wallets and contracts that are still calling unsafe transfer interfaces for ERC721 tokens.
-2. We want to keep the ability that apps can trigger business logic on contracts by simply transfer VNFT tokens to them, that is, a contract can put business logic in ONVNFTReceived function so that it can be called when ever a token is transferred using SafeTransferFrom.
-However, in this situation, an approved contract  with customized transfer funcitons like depost etc. SHOULD never call SafeTransferFrom since it will result in confusion that whether ONVNFTReceived is called by itself or other apps that safe transfer a token to it.
+2. We want to keep the ability that dapps can trigger business logic on contracts by simply transferring VNFT tokens to them, that is, a contract can put business logic in `onVNFTReceived` function so that it can be called whenever a token is transferred using `safeTransferFrom`.
+However, in this situation, an approved contract with customized transfer functions like deposit etc. SHOULD never call `safeTransferFrom` since it will result in confusion that whether `onVNFTReceived` is called by itself or other dapps that safe transfer a token to it.

 ### Approval

-For maximum semantical compatibility with ERC721, we decided to make the relationship between two level of approval like that:
+For maximum semantical compatibility with ERC721, we decided to make the relationship between two levels of approval like that:

-1. Approve of an id does not result in the ability to partial transfer units from this id by the approved ovperator;
+1. Approval of an id does not result in the ability to partial transfer units from this id by the approved operator;
+2. Approval of all units in a token does not result in the ability to transfer the token entity by the approved operator;
-2. SetApprovalForAll will result in the ability to partial transfer units from any token, as well as transfer any token themselves.
+3. `setApprovalForAll` will result in the ability to partial transfer units from any token, as well as the ability to transfer any token entities of the owner.

 ## Backwards Compatibility

-As metioned at very beginning, a VNFT contract is basically an ERC721 contract, hence it is 100% compatible with ERC721.
+As mentioned at the very beginning, a VNFT contract is basically an ERC721 contract, hence it is 100% compatible with ERC721.

 ## References